jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

       list `shouldReturn` []
 ```

-I use [`pg-transact`](https://hackage.haskell.org/package/pg-transact) for this but you could use any transaction monad like [`postgresql-transactional`](https://hackage.haskell.org/package/postgresql-transactional).
+I use [`pg-transact`](https://hackage.haskell.org/package/pg-transact) for this but you could use any transaction monad like [`postgresql-transactional`](https://hackage.haskell.org/package/postgresql-transactional) or you can roll your own ... they're not terrible complicated.

 # Recap